aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 # PCCC Protocol Configuration

-Configuration for PCCC protocol adapter.
+Configuration for PCCC protocol adapter, used script to read data from Allen Bradley/Rockwell PLCs using the PCCC (Programmable Controller Communication Commands) protocol.

 - [PCCC Addressing](#pccc-addressing)